 US Americans don’t have the highest percentage of participants who are completely over the moon about their relationship, though.
 That distinction goes to expats from Nigeria (60%), followed by the Hungarian respondents (59%).

 The survey also sheds light on which types of couples are happiest.
 For example, there are the couples where both partners come from the same country and are living together in a foreign country.
 In this case, both partners are expats and can experience the new culture through the same cultural lens, perhaps being struck by the same differences that seem peculiar to them.

 Then there are couples where one partner is an expat and the other one is from the couple’s current country of residence, like in my case.
 In the third group, both partners are expats, but they are living in a third country (e.g. a French-Japanese couple living in Ecuador).

-The survey showed no striking differences in the satisfaction level among these groups, although slightly more expats (79%) with a partner from their current country of residence were very or completely satisfied with their relationship.
-For expat couples from the same home country, this percentage was 73% and for expat couples living in a third country it was 72%.
-Many factors influence relationship satisfaction, but it seems that whether your partner comes from your home country or a different one is not the determining one.
+The survey showed some small differences in the satisfaction level among these groups: on average, expats with a partner from their current country of residence are slightly more satisfied with their relationship.
+Among them, 87% felt positively about the romance in their lives.
+For expat couples from the same home country, as well as couples living in a third country, this percentage was 83%.
+However, many factors influence relationship satisfaction, and it seems that whether your partner comes from your home country or a different one is not the determining one.